Hello Threshold Community!

-Almost a year has gone by and we are here again, it is time for the Threshold Council elections!
-We are kicking-off this new term elections with this thread.
+Another year has elapsed and the time has come once more for the Threshold Council elections!
+We are thrilled to commence this new term’s elections with the launch of this thread.

 What is the Threshold Council?

 The Threshold DAO is primarily composed of two bodies: the Token Holder DAO, and the Threshold Council.
 Each body plays a unique and important role in governing Threshold.

 The Threshold Council is composed of 9 members.
 We have no restrictions or determined skillsets needed to become a member of the Threshold Council other than availability and good disposition to learn how we work, we are working hard on our onboarding experience to smooth the learning curve.
 We would love to have a Council with varied backgrounds and competencies that has a wide representation of all the members of our community.

 We can highlight the main functions of the Threshold Council as: